timrogers/obsidian-share-as-gist/README.md

 4. Paste your access token into the "GitHub.com access token" box, then close "Settings".

 5. To share a note, open the Command Palette and type "gist".
 You'll see commands for creating a public and private link.
 Pick the one you want and hit enter.
-Your gist will be created, and the URL for sharing will be added to your clipboard.

 <img width="770" alt="Screenshot 2022-07-21 at 09 12 16" src="https://user-images.githubusercontent.com/116134/180164154-02817121-e88a-419d-9528-9be58212ed9c.png">

+6. Add a custom description for your gist and hit Enter.
+You can skip this and accept the default by hitting Enter immediately.

+7. Your gist will be created, and the URL for sharing will be added to your clipboard.

 6. Make a change to your note.